 Hereditary breast and ovarian cancer (HBOC) syndrome is caused by a mutation to either BRCA1 or BRCA2 genes.
 These patients have an increased risk of breast cancer, ovarian cancer, pancreatic cancer and prostate cancer.
 However, these gene mutations are not the only cause of hereditary breast ca...

-Hereditary leiomyomatosis and renal cell carcinoma (HLRCC) is a recently identified autosomal dominant tumor susceptibility syndrome.
+Hereditary leiomyomatosis and renal cell carcinoma (HLRCC), also known as Reed syndrome, is an autosomal dominant tumor susceptibility syndrome.

 It is characterized by: